Oshansheru/the-pipe/README.md

 ## Architecture Overview

-### During the course (Kubernetes)
+### During the course - Kubernetes (Legacy Deployment)

 Our application was deployed in a Kubernetes cluster using a dedicated namespace (girly-pops).

 The architecture included:

-Frontend - static web UI
+* Frontend - static web UI
-API - backend service
+* API - backend service
-Redis - internal data store
+* Redis - internal data store
-Monitor - reports system status
+* Monitor - reports system status
-Ingress - routes external traffic
+* Ingress - routes external traffic
-TLS (cert-manager) - enables HTTPS
+* TLS (cert-manager) - enables HTTPS
-RBAC & Service Accounts - controlled access
+* RBAC & Service Accounts - controlled access

+To apply the configuration, we used: kubectl apply -f k8s/prod/

 We used Kubernetes to run multiple replicas for availability, manage container networking and services, separate environments using namespaces and securely handle configuration and secrets.

+NOTE: This setup is no longer active, as the cluster environment has been decommissioned.
+The application is now deployed using Render instead.

-### Current deployment (Render)
+### Current deployment - Render

 As the course environment was decommissioned, our Kubernetes cluster and namespace were removed.